 \subsection{Assortativity}

-Expressive alterations on the assortativity were observed during the experiment (see Figs. 6-10; Tables 6-10).
-The networks of distinct brain lobes presented characteristic assortativity; and the distinct controlled experimental conditions in which the animal model was exposed during the experiment induced different behavior on this network property.

-The most remarkable alterations on the networks assortativity occurred on the frontal lobe.
-During awake conditions (eyes open and closed) on the frequency bands Delta, Theta, Alpha and Beta, the functional networks of the frontal lobe were disassortative.
-Within less than two minutes after the administration of the anesthetics, a clear transition on this network structural property was verified, the networks once disassortative turned to be assortative\footnote{Networks were assortative most of the time prevailing this character, there were also some instants that networks were dissassortative (see Figs. 6-9 $ \lceil $a$ \rceil $).} (see Fig 6-9 $ \lceil $a$ \rceil $ ; Tables 6-9).
+Expressive alterations in the assortativity were observed during the experiment (see Figs. 6-10; Tables 6-10).
+The networks of distinct brain lobes presented characteristic assortativity; the distinct controlled experimental conditions to which the animal model was exposed during the experiment promoted different behaviors on this network property.
+The most remarkable alterations in the network's assortativity occurred in the frontal lobe.
+During awake conditions (eyes open and closed) on the frequency bands Delta, Theta, Alpha, and Beta, the functional networks of the frontal lobe were disassortative.
+Within less than two minutes after the administration of the anesthetics, a clear transition on this network structural property was verified, the networks once disassortative turned to be assortative\footnote{Networks were assortative most of the time, prevailing this character, but there were also some instants that networks were disassortative (see Figs. 6-9 $ \lceil $a$ \rceil $).} (see Fig 6-9 $ \lceil $a$ \rceil $; Tables 6-9).

-In awake conditions, between (13-30Hz), most of the networks of the temporal and occipital lobes were assortative , after the administration of the Ketamine-Medetomidine cocktail, most of the time, the networks prevailed disassortative (see Fig 9 $ \lceil $c, d$ \rceil $ ; Table 9).
+In awake conditions, between (13-30Hz), most of the networks of the temporal and occipital lobes were assortative.
+However, after the administration of the Ketamine-Medetomidine cocktail, most of the time, the networks prevailed disassortative (see Fig 9 $ \lceil $c, d$ \rceil $; Table 9).